 Don’t you hate it when you search for the best online deals on a pair of sneakers, and for the next couple of weeks, shopping ads start following you around the internet?
 It can be really annoying, but this is how web tracking works.
 In this article, we’ll discuss how to protect your digital identity with free anti-tracking software.

 Web tracking is the practice of collecting and storing information about users’ behavior online.
+Unlike zero-party data gathering, web tracking is usually done without the awareness of the person being tracked.
 Web trackers can collect:

 While advertisers use web tracking to build your online profile and offer more relevant ads, this information can also be used for phishing attacks, identity theft, stalkerware, and ransomware.
 Luckily, there are plenty of free anti-tracking software to protect your anonymity.